 We can make a difference to the socially isolated elderly, you can help too

 Through friendship and compassion we seek to prevent social isolation and provide support to elderly people who are socially isolated or at risk of becoming socially isolated.
 We want to see elderly people actively engaging in their community, being treated with dignity and respect.
-We achieve this through our BEFRIENDING SERVICE, CLUBS and MONTHLY OUTINGS, with the help of VOLUNTEERS.
+We achieve this through our CLUBS with the help of VOLUNTEERS.

 Hand in Hand is a project of The Methodist Church (Newcastle Central and East Circuit) for people aged 65 and over and was established in January 2000.